Feral-Lang/Book/src/std/2-std-lang.md

 The **lang** module offers a way to create user-defined structures and enumerations.

-A structure can pack together variables and functions, which allow object-oriented programming.
+A structure can pack together variables and functions, which allows object-oriented programming.

 An enumeration is a set of names bounds to constant numerical values.